dachshund-ncu/rt4svpp/README.md

 -- Compilation on Linux systems --

-You will need packages "qt4-default" or "qt5-default" and g++ compiler (works best with version 8)
+- Needed Packages -
+g++

+qt5-default

+CCFits and cfitsio libraries (https://heasarc.gsfc.nasa.gov/fitsio/CCfits/)

+- How to install? -

+sudo apt install g++

+sudo apt install qt5-default

+CCFits and cfitsio should be installed, according to the instructions provided by authors.
+Make sure, that installation directory is "/usr/local/lib"

 When ready, just type in main file catalogue "qmake", then "make".
 Compilation will start.
-Output binary is called "mdrt4sv".
+Output binary is called "rt4sv++".
 It is good to type "make clean" after compilation is done.

 -- Known problems --